wafuku – noun: traditional Japanese clothing

 Welcome to my www.wafuku.co.uk Wordpress blog

-Please note that any advertisements shown below my posts are put there by WordPress,by me.
+Please note that any advertisements shown below my posts are put there by WordPress, not by me.
 I am not responsible for whatever product or service is advertised and it being there does not mean that I endorse or recommend it.

 #kimono #kimonos #vintageclothes #vintageclothing #vintage #haori #wafuku #hyperjapan #kimonodejack #wafuku